 Finding 3: The share of students who identify as Black/African American declined significantly at most highly selective institutions.
 The shares for other demographics mostly stayed flat or decreased.

 Using the parameters described above, the only demographic for which there was a clear enrollment trend was for students who identified as Black/African American.
-At more than three-quarters of the highly selective institutions where we were able to track freshman enrollment outcomes, the share of Black students dropped by more than 5%.
-Worse, at twenty-one of these institutions, the share dropped by more than 20%, including six institutions where it dropped by more than 50%.
+At almost 80% of the highly selective institutions where we were able to track freshman enrollment outcomes, the share of Black students dropped by more than 5%.
+Worse, at twenty-four of these institutions, the share dropped by more than 20%, including six institutions where it dropped by more than 50%.
+The share grew by more than 5% at only two institutions in the tracker, Bowdoin and Northwestern.

-Hispanic, Asian American, and White enrollment shares did not follow any clear pattern.
-At almost 60% of the institutions we tracked, the Hispanic enrollment share stayed flat or increased.
-The White enrollment share increased at barely a quarter of the colleges and universities we tracked.
-The share of first-year Asian American students declined or stayed flat at 62% of the institutions.
+Hispanic, Asian American, and White enrollment shares did not follow a clear pattern.
+At a majority of the institutions we tracked, the Hispanic enrollment share stayed flat or increased.
+The White enrollment share stayed flat or declined at two-thirds of the colleges and universities we tracked, while the share of first-year Asian American students declined or stayed flat at nearly three out of five institutions.

 Finding 4: Ed Blum and Chief Justice Roberts were wrong: There is no such thing as race-based admissions, and there never has been.